12th grade reading list for students aged 17-18

 Guns, Germs, and Steel by Jared Diamond

-A prize-winning treatise on the development of civilization, containing well-researched arguments and full of absorbing theories which will spark debate and further inquiry
+A prize-winning treatise on the development of civilization, containing well-researched arguments and full of absorbing theories that will spark debate and further inquiry.

 In Cold Blood by Truman Capote